 “About OpenAI,” accessed October 7, 2018, https://openai.com/about/.

 Applying the concept of participatory design to how AI is made requires answers to several practical questions.
 Who determines who makes?
 Who has the greatest expertise in interdependence?
-What actual methods can be applied by developers, designers, and creatives when the aim of making is flourishing?
+What actual methods can developers, designers, and creatives apply when the aim of making is flourishing?
 If AI is to participate in a system that is adaptable and sustainable because it is inherently diverse, the qualities of such a system would look different from the qualities of a system created in a posture of secrecy.

-Examining a few key myths can help reveal the roots of reductive systems in technology and how we might transcend these deep seated paradigms.
+Examining a few key myths can help reveal the roots of reductive systems in technology and how we might transcend these deep-seated paradigms.
 The stories we tell frame the choices we make.
 One way to gain insight into the connection between makers and their creations is to study existing factors that break and build human relationships.
 To begin, flourishing systems that promote interconnectivity would have diverse touchpoints, they would value interdependence, and they would cultivate a strong sense of belonging.